-Within the field of CSCW a multitude of study and data collection methods have been applied to the analysis of group work [55, 58].
-The context of group work (e.g., group configuration, work environment) has been identified as a critical factor in the evaluation and acceptance of collaborative systems (e.g., [27, 55, 87]).
-Yet, several research papers have outlined the practicality of early formative evaluations in less authentic environments (e.g., [60, 87]).
+Within the field of CSCW a multitude of study and data collection methods have been applied to the analysis of group work [52, 55].
+The context of group work (e. g. group configuration, work environment) has been identified as a critical factor in the evaluation and acceptance of collaborative systems (e. g.
+[23, 52, 86]).
+Yet, several research papers have outlined the practicality of early formative evaluations in less authentic environments (e. g.
+[57, 86]).
 Coupled with later more situated fieldwork a clearer picture of collaborative systems in use and their influence on groups and organizations can be won.
 Here we highlight a number of possible evaluation techniques.

 Heuristic Evaluation.
-Heuristic evaluation has been previously proposed for the evaluation of visualization systems [83, 95].
-Finding an appropriate set of heuristics is the main challenge for visualization systems not only to evaluate taskwork [95].
-For the evaluation of teamwork a set of heuristics for the assessment of effectiveness and efficiency of collaboration has been proposed [4].
-These heuristics are based on the mechanics of collaboration [28, 60] or lowlevel actions and interactions that a collaborative system must support in order for group members to be able to complete a task in a shared manner.
-Other sets include heuristics based on the locales framework to study the influences of locales (places) on social activities [25] or awareness [19].
+Heuristic evaluation has been previously proposed for the evaluation of visualization systems [81, 94].
+Finding an appropriate set of heuristics is the main challenge for visualization systems not only to evaluate taskwork [94].
+For the evaluation of teamwork a set of heuristics for the assessment of effectiveness and efficiency of collaboration has been proposed [3].
+These heuristics are based on the mechanics of collaboration [24, 57] or low-level actions and interactions that a collaborative system must support in order for group members to be able to complete a task in a shared manner.
+Other sets include heuristics based on the locales framework to study the influences of locales (places) on social activities [20] or awareness [16].

 Log Analysis.
-Analysis of logs and user traces were the main sources of information analyzed in studies of distributed collaborative web-based information visualization tools [33, 90].
+Analysis of logs and user traces were the main sources of information analyzed in studies of distributed collaborative web-based information visualization tools [30, 89].
 Both analyses resulted in descriptions and statistics of collaborative use of system features and suggestions for system improvement.
-Studies involving the investigation of logs or comments have the advantage of being relatively easy to conduct and evaluate.
-Little interaction with participants is used to analyze specific system features or tool use overall.
-To elicit more userspecific data these evaluations have been combined with questionnaires or interviews (e. g., [33]).
+Wattenberg [90] used a slightly different approach while investigating the use of his web-based NameVoyager.
+He studied off-site reviews and comments and reported on a number of examples of social interaction around the use of the tool.
+Studies involving the investigation of logs or comments have the advantage to be relatively easy to conduct and evaluate.
+Little interaction with participants is used to analyze specific system features or a tool use overall.
+To elicit more user-specific data these evaluation have been combined with questionnaires or interviews (e.g. [30]).
 On the other hand, these studies cannot clearly evaluate interaction between participants, their work or other processes that do not generate a traceable log entry.

 Field or Laboratory Observation.
-Qualitative user studies have a long tradition within CSCW [26, 55].
-Observational studies are often combined with logging of user activity, questionnaires, or interviews.
-For example, two recent studies on co-located synchronous collaboration [39, 50] used such a combination of techniques to analyze group work and analysis processes.
-Effectiveness of group work was assessed in the first study by using a scoring mechanism from the VAST contest [16, 39].
-Effectiveness of group work is often not well represented by time and accuracy which are common metrics for usability studies.
-Isenberg et al. studied how effectively their collaborative social network analysis system CoCoNutTrix [38] supported the collaborative analysis process.
+Qualitative user studies have a long tradition within CSCW [21, 52].
+Observational studies are often combined with logging of user activity, questionnaires, or interviews [47, 50].
+In an analysis of group activities with an information visualization system Mark and Kobsa [47] used such a combination of techniques to analyze group coordination and analysis processes.
+Effectiveness and efficiency were also assessed by tracking errors and timings for group tasks.
+Isenberg et al. studied how effectively their collaborative social network analysis system CoCoNutTrix [36] supported the collaborative analysis process.
 They performed an observational study and post-session interview to assess how well the system supported the following factors of the collaboration: explicit communication, consequential communication, group awareness, coordination of actions, group insight, subjective work preferences, and general user reactions to the collaborative environment.
-Also, previous studies exist which have also used timing information to assess group work effectiveness [52].

-Without digital systems, other more exploratory observational studies in visualization and visual analytics assessed group analysis processes [40] or collaborative information synthesis [67].
-For collaborative systems studies of work processes are often seen as important prerequisites for estimating outcomes of tool use and to develop mature CSCW tools [55].
+Without digital systems, other more exploratory observational studies in visualization and visual analytics assessed group analysis processes [37] and collaborative information synthesis [64].
+For collaborative systems studies of work processes are often seen as important prerequisites for estimating outcomes of tool use and to develop mature CSCW tools [52].